This email came in from a good friend of mine. Some of might even benefit from this (not just me).

 - Remember—mourning takes time.
 It's common to have rollercoaster emotions for a while.

 Some widowed people lose interest in cooking and eating.
 It may help to have a noon meal at a senior center, cafeteria, or with friends.
 When home, some people find that turning on a radio or TV during meals helps with loneliness.
-Is There More To Do?
-When you feel stronger, you may need to think about:

 - Take a walk with a friend.